ktorio/ktor-documentation/topics/auto/servers/features/sessions/transformers.md

 ```

 * Serving a session without transform allows people to see the contents of the session clearly and then to modify it.
-* Serving a session with an Authentication transform means people can see the contents, but it prevents them from modifying it as long
-  as you keep your secret hash key safe and use a secure algorithm.
-It is also possible to use old session strings to go back
-  to a previous state.
+* Serving a session with an Authentication transform means people can see the contents, but it prevents them from modifying it as long as you keep your secret hash key safe and use a secure algorithm.
+It is also possible to use old session strings to go back to a previous state.
-* Serving a session with an Encrypt transform prevents people from determining the actual contents and modifying it,
-  but it is still vulnerable to exploitation and being returned to previous states.
+* Serving a session with an Encrypt transform prevents people from determining the actual contents and modifying it, but it is still vulnerable to exploitation and being returned to previous states.
-{type="note"}

 It is possible to store a timestamp or a nonce encryption and authentication, but you will have to limit the
 session time or verify it at the server, reducing the benefits of this mode.